10 Steps to Choose an Office 365 Backup Solution

 • Protects all critical data across Office 365 applications.

-• Ensures comprehensive coverage, including active and archived mailboxes, public folders, shared mailboxes, site hierarchies, and more.
+• Ensures comprehensive coverage, including active and archived mailboxes, public folders, shared mailboxes, resource mailboxes, site hierarchies, and more.

 Why it Matters: